Eventually, every rig suffers a trail breakdown. Enough time on the trail, it’s gonna happen.

 Most aftermarket parts will be standard.
 And modern Jeeps seem to love Torx too.
 What does this mean – you get to carry a bunch of tools.

 One of the problems with packing tools is you immediately realize how many you potentially need.
 You have to boil it down to essentials only.
+Spend the extra money on meticulous maintenance and the confidence a ready-to-perform rig brings.

 In our opinion, a decent socket and wrench set is a good “base”.
 It will give you standard and metric sizes, and should include deep well sockets as well.
 Sizes will not be large enough, so you will need to supplement with additional wrenches/sockets up to 1-1/2” and 24mm.